 This level of thinking dovetails perfectly into the mindset of the investor.
 When we interviewed Grant Cardone and asked him what he could have done differently, the only thing that came to his mind was: “Think big.
 Don’t even waste your time on the small stuff.
 It’s just as hard to buy 10 units as it is 100 units.”

-When Jake and I began our search, we were confident in the size of our acquisition because we had formed a partnership and invited my brother to participate with us.
-We all owned 33% of the investment, and were confident in our ability to secure financing from the bank.
+When Jake and I began our search, we were confident in the size of our acquisition, because we had formed a partnership and invited my brother to participate with us.
+We all owned 33 percent of the investment, and were confident in our ability to secure financing from the bank.
 The bank was more likely to fund a property with three investors each signing a personal guarantee.

-Most sellers and bank will not take you as a serious investor if you lack the preparedness or the credibility to close the deal.
+Most sellers and bank will not see you as a serious investor if you lack the preparedness or the credibility to close the deal.

 As you can see, it is extremely difficult to advise anyone on where they should start.
 All of the factors mentioned above play a key role in a person’s decision.
-Ultimately, it all boils down to a person’s ability to convince himself he is ready to buy a multifamily, and then try to buy the acquire the biggest asset possible.
+Ultimately, it all boils down to a person’s ability to convince themself they are ready to buy a multifamily, and then try to acquire the biggest asset possible.

 How large of a property are YOU planning to buy for your first multifamily purchase?

 Let me know your thoughts with a comment!